Clearing is open! Find out more or get in touch 01604 214808.

 Primary Education 5-11 BA Welcome Pack

-Welcome to BA (HONS) Primary Education 5-11 (QTS) 2024.
+Welcome to BA (Hons) Primary Education 5-11 (QTS) – September 2026.

 Welcome to the University of Northampton and the beginning of your journey to become a creative, dynamic and innovative primary school teacher.

-You will learn through a range of experiences both in University and School-based training.
+Throughout the course, you will learn through a range of experiences both in University and School-based training.
 These are purposefully integrated to ensure you develop the required research-informed subject knowledge, professional skills, values and attitudes to secure high levels of children’s attainment, progress, and well-being, as well as gaining a degree.

 Your modules are made up of Learning Events with a combination of face to face and online learning.
 Face-to-face sessions are timetabled, and you will be given this timetable in September once you have enrolled.
 Online learning can be completed on or offsite.